-This three-week, self-paced course is designed to help complete beginners discover the basics of user experience.
+This three-week, self-paced free UX design course is designed to help complete beginners discover the basics of user experience.
 You’ll learn about why user experience (UX) is important, the research and design basics, and the tools and testing techniques used in UX.
-It is accredited by the CPD Certification Service.

 This course covers: